Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 you to comment frame by frame in a story board or video.

 That video process, designers and Figma or InVision like tools, and any number of business processes incorporate modern tools.
-So why are software developers still doing communication much the same way as thirty years ago?
+In 25 years I've seen two changes to developer communication: Scrum / open office and Covid forcing remote work mainstream (email, wiki and group chat / IRC were already there).

-Martin Fowler observed in his 2006 [article on CI/CD](https://martinfowler.com/articles/continuousIntegration.html):
+Our industry is slow to adapt process, and as Martin Fowler observed in his 2006 [article on CI/CD](https://martinfowler.com/articles/continuousIntegration.html), it's for the wrong reasons:

 >When I've described this practice to people, I commonly find two reactions: "it can't work (here)" and "doing it won't make much difference".
 What people find out as they try it is that it's much easier than it sounds, and that it makes a huge difference to development.
 Thus the third common reaction is "yes we do that - how could you live without it?"

-that our industry is slow to adapt process.
-In 25 years I've seen two changes to developer
-communication: Scrum / open office and Covid forcing remote work mainstream (email, wiki and group chat / IRC were already there).

->Individuals and interactions over processes and tools<br/><br/>
->The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.<br/><br/>
-> -_Agile Manifesto 2001_

 {% include callout.html
 content="It's **not okay** for a methodology to prescribe communication technology like face-to-face / open office or